COVID-19 and Dravet Syndrome

 We know how tough the pandemic is on everyone, but even more so for our families given the needs of children and adults living with Dravet Syndrome and the difficulties accessing support.

 We continue to update this COVID-19 resource with information relevant to families living with Dravet Syndrome, and will be maintaining all our support services during the pandemic.
 Click on the links below for further information.

 Guidance from our Medical Advisory Board on COVID-19

 Dravet-specific guidance on the implications of COVID-19, developed in consultation with our Medical Advisory Board, chaired by Professor Helen Cross.
 Includes Frequently Asked Questions and links to our webinar series.

-DSUK survey: the impact of COVID-19 on people affected by Dravet Syndrome
+DSUK surveys on the impact of COVID-19

 Support services provided by DSUK throughout COVID-19